 Why have climate activists been calling on the Strathclyde Pension Fund to ‘divest’ from fossil fuels for years?
 What does ‘divestment’ mean and why is it so important?
 Why has this call, to date, not been acted upon?

-These questions and others will be answered by us at Divest Strathclyde in an AGM with a difference; one which gives an alternative direction that could be taken by this huge pension fund if they want to invest in climate solutions instead of climate breakdown.
-Watch the film of our AGM below.
+These questions and others are answered by us at Divest Strathclyde in an AGM with a difference; one which gives an alternative direction that could be taken by this huge pension fund if they want to invest in climate solutions instead of climate breakdown.
+Watch the film of our AGM, above.

 A growing number of institutions are choosing to divest from fossil fuels.
 As hosts of the COP26 climate summit next year, Glasgow City Council could show real climate leadership by divesting the Strathclyde Pension Fund from the main drivers behind the climate crisis.